Legal

 Total timeline from start to owning property: typically 2–3 months.

-Tax Implications for Australians
+Tax Implications for Foreign Owners

 Indonesian tax: